TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/MetaTagApi/Index.rst

 This code will result in a :html:`<meta property="og:title" content="This is the OG title from a controller" />` tag in frontend.

-If you need to specify sub-properties, e.g. :html:`og:image:width`, you can use the following code:
+If you need to specify sub-properties, for example :html:`og:image:width`, you can use the following code:

 .. code-block:: php